Domestic violence and abuse: identifying and responding to victims and perpetrators

 Domestic violence and abuse.jpg

-This module will improve your knowledge of the relationship between DVA and mental health, and will enable you to identify and safely respond to those at risk.
+This module will improve your knowledge of the relationship between domestic abuse and mental health, and will enable you to identify and safely respond to those at risk.
 The module will include information on:

-• the prevalence of DVA in people with mental disorders,
+• the prevalence of victims and perpetrators among people with mental disorders

-• the recommendations made by the National Institute for Health and Care Excellence (NICE) on how mental health professionals should identify and respond to DVA, including risk assessment,
+• recommendations made by the National Institute for Health and Care Excellence (NICE) and Department of Health and Social Care (DHSC) on how mental health professionals should identify and respond to domestic abuse

-• multi-agency responsibilities, including safeguarding, Multi-Agency Risk Assessment Conferences (MARACs) and statutory domestic homicide reviews.
+• multi-agency responsibilities, including adult safeguarding, multi-agency risk assessment conferences (MARAC), multi-agency public protection arrangements (MAPPA) and domestic homicide reviews.

 Log in to see options tailored to you